VectoresGuerrero/knox/README.md

 knox
 ====

-A small package of using knox test for space-time interaction
+A small R package written in C++ with Rcpp, RcppArmadillo for Knox test